CAVEconnectome/terraform-google-cave/MIGRATION.md

 This can be done via the command line (as above) or the google cloud console.

 ## Import existing resources
-Given that you are migration, you have a bunch of existing infrastructure that has data you don't want to lose.
-We need to make terraform/terragrunt aware of these existing cloud resources.
-Make sure the names of everything are aligned with what actually exists, which might requires careful editing of the root.hcl and terragrunt.hcl contained variables.
+Given that you are migrating, you have a bunch of existing infrastructure that has data you don't want to lose.
+We need to make Terraform/Terragrunt aware of these existing cloud resources.
+Start with the static layer; make sure the names of everything are aligned with what actually exists, which might require careful editing of `root.hcl` and the Terragrunt inputs.
 ```
 cd <environment_name>/static
 ../scripts/terragrunt_import.sh
 terragrunt plan -refresh-only
 ```
 This should not be making any meaningful changes to any resources
-## Provision
+## Apply the full stack
+After the static imports succeed, run the entire environment so that Terragrunt applies the cluster and the new `kubernetes/` module in the right order.
+Always execute this from the environment root (for example `ltv/ltv7` for a cluster named `ltv7`).
 ```
-cd <environment_name>/static
+cd <environment_name>
-terragrunt apply
+terragrunt run --all apply -- -auto-approve=false
 ```

-Review these proposed changes carefully, it should not be creating any new cloud resources (though a helmfile config file should be made), and the changes to the resources it is making should be expected.
-Make sure that the username and passwords that you are referencing (i.e. the postgres username and password) are correct and reflect your current deployments values, because you don't want to bring down the old deployments services by accidentally changing the password.
-Added labels, and a created helmfile is expected.
-If there are unexpected or undesired changes, such as changing sql server memory or cpu, you might need to adjust the root.hcl configuration to reflect your desired configuration.

-Now we can move on the the more ephemeral cluster.

-``
-cd ../<cluster_prefix>
-terragrunt init && terragrunt apply
-``

-This should create a number of files inside ENVIRONMENTS_REPO/{ local_environment_name}/{local_cluster_prefix}/helmfile.
-The XXXX.defaults.yaml (where XXXX is the name of a service) files and cluster.yaml files include values that are exported from terraform.
+Terragrunt’s redesigned CLI requires the `run --all` wrapper; it replaces the old `terragrunt run-all apply` command.
+Everything after `--` is passed to `terraform apply`, so drop the `-auto-approve=false` suffix if you prefer fully non-interactive runs.
+This invocation resolves the dependency graph (`static` → `<cluster_prefix>` → `<cluster_prefix>/kubernetes`) and applies each module in sequence.

+Review the proposed changes carefully.
+The static layer should not recreate existing resources—the diff should mostly be labels and generated files.
+The cluster layer will produce the Helm defaults under `ENVIRONMENTS_REPO/{local_environment_name}/{local_cluster_prefix}/helmfile`, and the `kubernetes/` module will reconcile Helm releases after the cluster is ready.
+Make sure that referenced secrets (for example the Cloud SQL credentials) match your current deployment to avoid downtime.
+If there are unexpected changes (e.g. SQL CPU/memory churn), adjust `root.hcl` before re-applying.

+While the initial apply runs, Terragrunt parallels the modules only when dependencies allow it.
+If you need to troubleshoot an individual layer you can still run `terragrunt apply` inside `static/`, `<cluster_prefix>/`, or `<cluster_prefix>/kubernetes/`, but the recommended workflow is to let `terragrunt run --all apply` orchestrate the sequence.

+This create step generates the Helmfile defaults (the `*.defaults.yaml` files plus `cluster.yaml`) inside `ENVIRONMENTS_REPO/{local_environment_name}/{local_cluster_prefix}/helmfile`.

 - Copy helmfile.yaml.example to helmfile.yaml